javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 });
 ```

 Note the funny thing.
-The callback function passed in `forEach` has 3 arguments: a `value`, then *the same value* `valueAgain`, and then the target object.
+The callback function passed in `forEach` has three arguments: a `value`, then *the same value* `valueAgain`, and then the target object.
 Indeed, the same value appears in the arguments twice.

 That's for compatibility with `Map` where the callback passed to `forEach` has three arguments.
 Looks a bit strange, for sure.
 But this may help to replace `Map` with `Set` in certain cases with ease, and vice versa.